Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern: Photograph

-In another of the individual photographs, Brunel is in a similar pose and clothes, but leaning against the chains and the camera is positioned to one side of the drum.
+In another of the individual photographs, Brunel is in a similar pose and in similar clothes, but leaning against the chains, with the camera positioned to one side of the drum.
 In the third individual photograph (a stereogram produced in conjunction with George Downes) Brunel, wearing lighter trousers and without his pocket watch or cigar, is seated on a post in front of the chain drum.
 He looks directly at the camera with his right hand tucked into his waistcoat.